 Psychiatrists, psychologists, pediatricians and neurologists can diagnose and treat ADHD.
 Psychologists can't prescribe medications, however, and pediatricians may not be trained to counsel parents and children.
 No single test for ADHD exists, and doctors rely on observation and interviews with parents, babysitters and teachers to make a diagnosis.
 The child should meet the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association (APA).
 He or she must exhibit at least six of these signs and symptoms described in the manual and have done so since the age of 7.
 They should've also occurred in at least two settings, such as at home and in school.

-For lots more information on childhood behavior and related topics, see the links on the next page.
+For lots more information on childhood behavior and related topics, see the links below.

 - Centers for Disease Control.
 "Attention-Deficit/Hyperactivity Disorder."
 Oct.
 7, 2009.
 (Feb.
 9, 2010) http://www.cdc.gov/ncbddd/adhd/index.html

 - Children and Adults with Attention Deficit/Hyperactivity Disorder.
 "Understanding AD/HD."
 (Feb.
 9, 2010) http://www.cdc.gov/ncbddd/adhd/index.html